Jesús Castro-Balbi, D.M.A.

 As a soloist, he has collaborated with the China Philharmonic Orchestra, Leipzig MDR Radio Orchestra (Germany), Mexico City Philharmonic Orchestra, and the National Symphony Orchestra (Peru), and with conductors Arild Remmereit, Emmanuel Plasson, Fernando Valcárcel, Gregory Vajda, Linus Lerner, Philippe Bender, Ramón Tebar, and Yang Yang.
 Of note are performances of the Lutoslawski cello concerto with Carlos Miguel Prieto leading the UNAM Philharmonic Orchestra (Mexico); Tchaikovsky’s Rococo Variations with Germán Gutiérrez and the Dallas Symphony Orchestra; Osvaldo Golijov’s Azul with Miguel Harth-Bedoya, Michael Ward-Bergeman, Jamey Haddad, Cyro Baptista, and the Fort Worth Symphony Orchestra; and Brahms’ Double Concerto with Henning Kraggerud and the Aarhus Symphony Orchestra (Denmark) led by Giancarlo Andretta.

-In 2023-24, he leads Communities of Tango, a collaboration with legendary tango figure Daniel Binelli, award-winning filmmaker Sangsun Choi, and organizations nationwide to engage communities through a new collection of concert tango music for cello and bandoneon.
-He also presents a program of music for flute, cello and piano with Orlando Cela and Carmen Peralta; unveils a new cello concerto by Ludsen Martinus; and tours South Korea with Sejong Soloists.
+In 2024-25, he leads Stories of Tango, a partnership with legendary tango figure Daniel Binelli, award-winning filmmaker Sangsun Choi, and organizations nationwide to preserve and disseminate the cultural legacy embedded in a new collection of concert tango music for cello and bandoneon.
+He also collaborates with pianist David Korevaar, explores music for violin and cello with Gabriel Richard and repertoire for flute, cello and piano with Jill Dreeben and Carmen Peralta; unveils a new cello concerto by Ludsen Martinus; and performs at Carnegie Hall and in South Korea with Sejong Soloists.

 A renowned educator, he developed an internationally sought-after cello program at Texas Christian University, where he taught for 18 years.
 At TCU, he founded and served as artistic director of the TCU Cello Ensemble, the TCU Cellofest, and of the Faculty & Friends Chamber Music Series.
+Previously, he was a cello faculty at the Juilliard School’s Pre-College Division.
 His students are now performers, college professors, professional orchestra members, K-12 teachers, conductors, composers, arts administrators, entrepreneurs, and altogether productive and engaged citizens in the U.S. and abroad.

 He has given masterclasses at Beijing’s Central Conservatory, Paris Conservatoire, the Leipzig and Stuttgart Hochschule, the Yale School of Music, and for the Japan Cello Society, the Youth Orchestra of the Americas, and the Colombia Youth Philharmonic Orchestra.
 Additionally, he has adjudicated at the Lynn Harrell Competition (Dallas), the Sphinx Competition (Michigan), and at the Aiqin Bei (China), Lutoslawski (Poland) and Carlos Prieto (Mexico) international cello competitions.